abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 they're both failures of delegation, or failures of imagination around how middle managers can work together to achieve the company's strategy.
 Which often means the strategy is bad or senior leaders don't understand it.
 In my experience, when leadership believes that the rank & file aren't executing on their strategy, the fish is rotting from the head down.
-(A fun chinese phrase I learned this year which is probably banned there).
+(A fun chinese phrase I learned this year).

 As a result: